 If the Athlete can establish that any ingestion or Use occurred Out- of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be three months Ineligibility.

-In addition, the period of Ineligibility calculated under this Rule 10.2.4.1 may be reduced to one month if the Athlete or other Person satisfactorily completes a Substance of Abuse treatment program approved by DFSNZ.
+In addition, the period of Ineligibility calculated under this Rule 10.2.4.1 may be reduced to one month if the Athlete or other Person satisfactorily completes a Substance of Abuse treatment program approved by the Commission.
 The period of Ineligibility established in this Rule 10.2.4.1 is not subject to any reduction based on any provision in Rule 10.6.

 If the ingestion, Use or Possession occurred In-Competition, and the Athlete can establish that the context of the ingestion, Use or Possession was unrelated to sport performance, then the ingestion, Use or Possession shall not be considered intentional for purposes of Rule 10.2.1 and shall not provide a basis for a finding of Aggravating Circumstances under Rule 10.4.